 The \textit{Fermi Gamma-ray Space Telescope}, now operating for more than ten years, has revolutionised our knowledge of non-thermal gamma-rays produced in our Galaxy and beyond.
 Its primary instrument, the \textit{Fermi} Large Area Telescope (LAT), is a pair-conversion telescope which surveys the entire sky, detecting gamma-rays with energies from few tens of MeV up to the TeV range \citep{2009ApJ...697.1071A,2012ApJS..203....4A}.
-The data obtained by \fermi has led to the discovery of more than five thousand Galactic and extragalactic pointlike (and few extended) gamma-ray sources, enlarging the known gamma-ray source populations to new objects such as radio-quiet pulsars, millisecond pulsars, and globular clusters \citep{Fermi-LAT:2019yla,Ballet:2020hze}.
+The data obtained by \fermi has led to the discovery of more than five thousand Galactic and extragalactic point-like (and few extended) gamma-ray sources, enlarging the known gamma-ray source populations to new objects such as radio-quiet pulsars, millisecond pulsars, and globular clusters \citep{Fermi-LAT:2019yla,Ballet:2020hze}.
 All-sky gamma-ray data permitted also to characterise Galactic diffuse emissions \citep{2012ApJ...750....3A,2016ApJS..223...26A} and extragalactic diffuse backgrounds with unprecedented accuracy \citep{2015ApJ...799...86A,2015PhR...598....1F}.

-Observed sources are characterised according to their position and spectral characteristics, and have been collected in a succession of public source catalogs.
-The fourth \textit{Fermi}-LAT gamma-ray catalog, Data Release 2 (4FGL-DR2) \citep{Ballet:2020hze} is the latest release, based on the first ten years of data taking with gamma-ray energies ranging from 50~MeV to 1~TeV.
-The 4FGL-DR2 catalog is obtained with the same analysis methods as the 4FGL \citep{Fermi-LAT:2019yla}, but considering two additional years of data and thus adding 723 new sources, resulting in a total of 5788 detected sources.
+Observed sources are distinguished according to their position and spectral characteristics, and have been collected in a succession of public source catalogues.
+The fourth \textit{Fermi}-LAT gamma-ray catalogue, Data Release 2 (4FGL-DR2) \citep{Ballet:2020hze} is the latest version, and it is based on the first ten years of data taking with gamma-ray energies ranging from 50~MeV to 1~TeV.
+The 4FGL-DR2 catalogue is obtained with the same analysis methods as the 4FGL catalogue \citep{Fermi-LAT:2019yla}, but considering two additional years of data and thus adding 723 new sources, resulting in a total of 5788 detected objects.

-The most numerous and brightest source population is currently represented by Active Galactic Nuclei (AGN), where jets originating from a supermassive black hole at the center of a galaxy emit electromagnetic radiation in a broad energy range, from radio frequencies to gamma-rays with TeV energies \citep{1995PASP..107..803U,Padovani:2017zpf}.
-More information on the various classes of AGN detected by \fermi is contained in dedicated catalogs \citep{Fermi-LAT:2019pir}.
+The most numerous and brightest source population is currently represented by Active Galactic Nuclei (AGN), where jets originating from a supermassive black hole at the centre of a galaxy emit electromagnetic radiation in a broad range, from radio frequencies to gamma-rays with TeV energies \citep{1995PASP..107..803U,Padovani:2017zpf}.
+More information on the various classes of AGN detected by \fermi is contained in dedicated catalogues \citep{Fermi-LAT:2019pir}.